mrled/hugo-theme-cistercian/readme.md

 I've also written a React component for converting from decimal numbers, which can be used interactively at <https://cistercian.micahrl.com>.

 Cistercian numerals are not found in Unicode, and the [FRBCistercian font](https://github.com/ctrlcctrlv/FRBCistercian) that displays them places the glyphs in a [private use area](https://en.wikipedia.org/wiki/Private_Use_Areas).
 This means that the characters can be copied to the clipboard, but pasting them elsewhere will not make sense in any context unless FRBCistercian is used to display them.
 To use FRBCistercian, we must calculate an offset from the font's base digit for the ones, tens, hundreds, and thousands place.
-We do this in the [`cistercian.html` partial](layouts/partials/cistercian.html).
+We do this in the [`cistercianRaw.html` partial](layouts/partials/cistercianRaw.html).
+That partial calculates both HTML escape sequences for the Unicode characters, as well as the raw Unicode characters themselves.

 ## How to use it